ByteDance-Seed/JoltQC/CONTRIBUTING.md

-# Contributing to xQC
+# Contributing to JQC

-Thank you for your interest in contributing to xQC!
+Thank you for your interest in contributing to JQC!
 We welcome all contributions.
 By participating, you agree to abide by our guidelines.

 ## How to Contribute